-The images of legitimate and counterfeit pills are examples and do not represent the many variations of counterfeit pills.
+The images of legitimate and fake pills are examples and do not represent the many variations of fake pills.
 Never trust your own eyes to determine if a pill is legitimate.
 The only safe medications are ones prescribed by a trusted medical professional and dispensed by a licensed pharmacist.

 - How Teens Misuse Medicine

 - Drug Overdoses Killed a Record Number of Americans

 - Buying Drugs Online – What You Should Know & How to Protect Your Kids